vuxcode/pr1-project-crowcoders/time-report.md

 - (30 min.
 Programming).
 More research into, and trying out classList(s).
 Attempted a hover effect, but did not succeed.
 Still doing something wrong (my guess is using wrong syntax, or calling the wrong elements).
 Troubleshooting using DevTools, trying to keep it simple.
 - (30 min.
 Programming).
 Testing more properties (classList.contains).
 Idk if success?
 DevTools show css being strike-.through'd (but no red error messages). curious.
 Will test separating the CSS classes completely.

+## Week 18 (Week 6 in the Project Timeline)
+**Monday, 2025-05-05**

+Attended workshop in school.
+Got help with fixing some syntax issues (using ${ } when printing the html in the for-loop to parse everything correctly).
+Sorted out the changeClass() syntax as well so the colors change on click (or well, double-click, currently).